 How do you find a good flexible job which uses your experience and skills?
 For many working parents, flexible working is their number one priority.
 Here are some tips on how to find a new flexible job.

-How do you find a good flexible job which uses your experience and skills?
-For many working parents, flexible working is their number one priority.
-Most, however, want a job which reflects their skills rather than to be pushed into a career siding and left there.
+Most people want a job which reflects their skills rather than to be pushed into a career siding and left there.
 In the current climate, it can be hard to find any job, let alone a flexible one.
 Most organisations don’t advertise flexible jobs, except part-time ones so where do you start looking?

 There are organisations, such as Workingmums.co.uk, which specialise in advertising family friendly jobs with a large range of employers so it is worth registering with them.